 When you cat reaches the age of five or six months, they enter their adolescent period which brings with it some behavioral and hormonal changes.

-When your kitty finally hits the 1 to 2-year mark, she’ll be a fully matured adult.
-Increased independence marks this period.
+When your kitty finally hits the 1 to 2 year mark, she’ll be a fully matured adult.
+This period is marked by increased independence.

 To make sure your kitty follows healthy growth patterns, you will need to provide her with the proper nutrition and care.